 When you want to tie lines of 2 different sizes together.
 When you want it to be more secure... tie the Double Sheet Bend

-Sailors call it a reef knot, because the main use for it is in reefing sails.
-It's more common name is the Square Knot.
-Not particularly reliable.
+Sailors call it a reef knot, because the main use is as a binding knot in reefing sails.
+Common name is Square Knot.
+More reliable binding Surgeons Knot uses extra turn in 1st 1/2 knot.

 A loop that will tighten around an object as pressure is applied to line.
 Commonly used to attach reefing line to mainsail.